 I’ve always been a high-functioning person, pushing down my issues and trying to ignore them.

 Spoiler alert – this didn’t end well.

-We all have off days, and I realised it was better, to be honest about them than try and hide it.
+We all have off days, and I realized it was better, to be honest about them, than try and hide it.
 I like to compare physical and mental illnesses.

 You can try and ignore your broken leg, but it won’t heal, and you’ll end up worse for it.

 Meeting his family and friends is intense enough, without the addition of anxiety nibbling at me the entire time.
 Additionally, there was the FOMO.
 The fear of missing out.
 He and his friends would have plans, and I would be invited.

 The usual anxiety alarms would begin blaring, usually along the lines of “what if they hate me?” and “what if I embarrass myself?”
 The process of recovery is hard, and one of the first steps is learning to ignore these voices and thoughts.

 They did represent something worth considering – is this too much for me?